Downloading your files

 You will receive an email with the zip links once ready for download.

-The URLs for your multi-volume zip will expire after 3 days, so please download the files before then.
-If files are needed after that date, a new background download should be requested.
+The URLs for your multi-volume zip will expire after 5 days, so please download the files before then.
+If files are needed after that date, a new background download should be created.

 You can also download files by FTP or S3.
 Your login credentials are shown in the Settings section of your Sirv account.